Disclaimer

 Strategies for Immutable Data in OLAP

-).
-There is no need for additional tracking mechanisms, as all historical data is naturally retained within a single table. - Snapshot-Based Approach : This method periodically captures complete snapshots of data at predefined intervals.
+- Periodic snapshots: Also an append-only pattern, it stores the periodically captures complete snapshots of data at predefined intervals.
 This method is useful for aggregated historical tracking in gold layer or in the normalized layer where data needs versioning.
 For example, tracking monthly sales KPIs, where each snapshot stores values from the last day of the month (e.g., 31/X).

 - Data Vault Model: This approach inherently supports historical tracking by maintaining historical states as a built-in feature.
-It is also applicable to mutable data, ensuring historical consistency.

 Strategies for Mutable Data in OLAP